kcallin/haka-mqtt/README.rst

 The `haka_mqtt` package is reliable "weapons grade" MQTT client library.
 It contains a core mqtt reactor class built with provable reliability, and reproducibility as its fundamental goals.
-It turns out that it is sufficiently speedy as well; there has never been a performance complaint lodged.
+A side effect is that the library turns out to be speedy as well.

 Status
 =======